Caraveo/Photon/README.md

 ./sign.sh
 ```

 The script auto-detects your signing identity.

-For distribution, you'll need a "Developer ID Application" certificate.
+**Note**: For public distribution, you need a "Developer ID Application" certificate (not just "Apple Development").
+See [DISTRIBUTION.md](DISTRIBUTION.md) for details on obtaining and using Developer ID certificates.

 ### **Project Structure**